Abstract

 *session-cookie-name*

 This is the name that is used for the session-related cookie or GET parameter sent to the client.
-Its default value is"tbnl-session"
+Its default value is"tbnl-session".
+Note that changing this name while TBNL is running will invalidate existing sessions.

 [Special variable]